kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

         print(num)
 ```

-If you are using cast often, however, it might be an indication that the code should be otherwise written or refactored.
+If you are using cast often, it might be an indication that the code should be otherwise written or refactored.
 Note that `typing.cast` is only used by the type checker and does not affect code or slow down the implementation at
 runtime.